majekw/xeboot/README.md

 - starting point within packet (variable 'poczatek')
-- offset for next byte in packet (variable 'mieszacz' - must be a prime number)
+- offset for next byte in packet (variable 'mieszacz' - must be a prime number less than 128)

-You clould add seed for xor if you wish :-)
+You could add seed for xor if you wish :-)

 Simple FreePascal converter from ihex to binary, and encrypter also is attached.